 How to Keep Your Dog Cool When It’s Hot Outside

 There are several ways to prevent your dog from overheating in hot weather.
-It is important that you take steps to avoid heatstroke and heat exhaustion by providing shade, plenty of water, and exercise breaks as needed during hot days.
+It is important that you take steps to avoid heatstroke and heat exhaustion by providing shade, plenty of water, cooling body wrap and exercise breaks as needed during hot days.
 To protect your dog from the sun’s rays, use sunscreen for dogs or keep them inside during hot hours of the day.
 You can also keep your dog cool by using a cooling vest or bandana when they are outside.